docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 properties.

-Scrollbars are often created with an associated `EditText` field to display the current value of the scrollbar, and to allow setting the scrollbar’s position to a specific value.
+Scrollbars are often created with an associated `EditText` field to display the current value of the scrollbar, and to allow setting the scrollbar's position to a specific value.
 This example creates a scrollbar with associated `StaticText` and `EditText` elements within a panel: